Product Information Management (PIM):

 But when the new product arrives in stock - once the design and production stages are completed - the work is far from over.
 We still have to build the elements (content, images...) that will make this new product thrive on the sales channels.

-The last mile is often the longest, and by anticipating it, PIM can be a tremendous accelerator.
-Whatever the amount of new references, ranges, or the frequency of product turnover, the PIM solution is the solution designed to absorb these quantities and coordinate the team work accordingly.
+The last few miles are often the longest, and product information management is the gas pedal that enables us to anticipate future tasks.
+Regardless of the number of new references, new ranges or the frequency of product turnover, the PIM solutionis the foundation designed to absorb these quantities and orchestrate team tasks accordingly.

 Work on new product information, which customers expect to find